spraakbanken/swell-project/Normalization_guidelines.md

 Secondly, if several normalisations are possible, use the following criteria to discriminate between them in order of decreasing priority:

-1. Keep the meaning.
-This is the most important criterion!
+1. In cases where the principle of changing as few tokens as possible conflicts with not changing the meaning, keep the meaning.

    In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo" because it replaces one word with another word with a different meaning